 On Friday May 25 1860 a public meeting at the Fountain Hotel was called for the purpose of devising such means as may be expedient for the establishment of a Church of England in Little Eltham.
-The Hotel occupied the site opposite the present day Eltham Hotel in Main Street (formerly Maria Street).
+The Hotel occupied the west site opposite the present day Eltham Hotel in Main Street (formerly Maria Street).
 The reference was to a worship building which is of course not the Church.
 The Church is the people of God, the Body of Christ.
 They assemble for worship, usually in a consecrated building to prepare them for service and mission in the name of Jesus.
 In this case we are referring to people of Eltham and the surrounding district.
 For Anglicans of the area at this time the closest worship building was St Johns Heidelberg.
 It was thought to be too far to travel hence the Fountain Hotel meeting in 1860.

 Our history is rich in laypersons and clergy that faithfully served God and lived lives in imitation of Christ.
 It has a living tradition of order and reverence in liturgical worship and as a community values the Holy Communion.
 In its corporate life it has a tradition of serving others and involvement with important church and societal issues of the day.
 It has long supported missionary and charitable organisations, such as the Australian Board of Missions, the Church Missionary Society, Anglicord and Anglicare.
 Its members have spoken for inclusiveness as demonstrated by its active involvement in the movement for the ordination of women and an end to discrimination of homosexuality for both clergy and laity in the Church.
 It has long supported theological education for the Diocese with funds and placement.

 The Parish has always conducted a Sunday School although more recently called Children’s Ministry.
 Parishioners especially during the three decades of the post war period were active in the Mothers Union, Caritas and Young Wives.
 A Ladies Guild was also strongly supported.
 Other Parish Groups that were particularly strong in this period were the Girls Friendly Society, Church of England Boy’s Society and the Young Anglican Fellowship.
 During the Great European War young men of the Parish served their country in the field.
-Our Honour Roll records 74 names of which 13 paid the supreme sacrifice.
+The Eltham Honour Roll records 74 names of which 13 paid the supreme sacrifice.
 On the east wall (non liturgical) near the Roll is a memorial to Sgt.
 George Alfred Williams.
 His name also appears on the Roll as one who was killed.

 Of note is that it was the laity of the Eltham and district that took the initiative to build the Church Worship Centre and then seek to have a Vicar appointed.
 In today’s term it was not a case of the Diocese “planting” a Church in Eltham.
 A prominent layperson providing leadership for the establishment of a Church in Eltham was Henry Dendy.
 He is often described as the founder of Brighton.
 But, the fact is he spent more time in Eltham than in Brighton.
 He left Brighton insolvent following the depression of the early1840s.
 He donated the land on which our Church building stands today.
 He had also done so with the forerunner of St Andrews Brighton.
 The parsonage, now named Dendy House in his honour, also occupies our site.